 The long sales cycle, together with delays in the shipment of CyberKnife and TomoTherapy platforms or customer cancellations that could affect our ability to recognize revenue, could adversely affect our cash flows and revenue, which would harm our results of operations and may result in significant fluctuations in our reporting of quarterly revenues.
+The Company's historical experience indicates that some of its customers will cancel or renegotiate contracts as economic conditions change or when product offerings change during the long sales cycle.
+The Company anticipates a portion of its open contracts may never result in revenue recognition primarily due to the long sales cycle and factors outside of its control including changes in customers' needs or financial condition, changes in government or health insurance reimbursement policies or changes to regulatory requirements.
 As a result of these fluctuations, it is likely that in some future quarters, our operating results will fall below the expectations of securities analysts or investors.
 If that happens, the market price of our stock would likely decrease.
 These fluctuations also mean that you will not be able to rely upon our operating results in any particular period as an indication of future performance.